xrickastley/origins-math-docs/docs/notes/resource_backed_fields.md

 }
 ```

 While this isn't a bad solution to the problem, it's quite large and can be hard to maintain as you go on.
-Additionally, our solution would be very large for a power that just *heals* based on the value of a Resource, how longer would it be if our power is more complex?
+Additionally, if our solution is already very large for a power that just *heals* based on the value of a Resource, how much longer would it be if our power is more complex?

 This is where the ResourceBacked version for `origins:heal` comes in.
 Instead of a big [If-Else List](https://origins.readthedocs.io/en/latest/types/meta_action_types/if_else_list/) chain, you can simply use the Resource as the value for the healing directly!